jenningsloy318/Docker-Cluster/Kubernetes/Deployment/README.md

     17.1  [local storage provisioner](./storage/local-storage), now it doesn't support **Dynamic provisioning**, so we don't use it at this moment, consider it in future.
     17.2  [nfs provisioner](./storage/nfs-provisioner), here we deploy on nodes, not in of kubernetes, this makes the storage system more robust.

+    17.3 [nfs client](./storage/nfs-client), if we already have setup nfs server, we can start a nfs-client to reference this nfs server, then provision the staorage to the cluster.

 18. Install [Monitoring and Logging](./monitoring),

     18.1 Totally we use influxdb as the overall storage backend, save logs from fluentbit, save prometheus metrics and heapster data.